microsoft/CameraTraps/classification/README.md

 network, and then runs evaluation again.
 If everything goes well, the final top-1 and top-5 accuracy should be reported at the end.

 NOTE: It appears that there is a bug in the tf-slim code, which manifests in a significantly lower accuracy, e.g., 10% lower than expected.
 If you experiences issues with low accuracy values, try the following fix.
 After the training is finished, locate the created log directory, change the variable `TRAIN_DIR` in `train_serengeti_inception_v4.sh` to this folder.
 Now re-run `bash ../training_scripts/train_serengeti_inception_v4.sh`.
 The tensorflow training will recognize the existing checkpoints, read the model, and write out a new bug-free model.
+Tensorflow sometimes starts the training even if `TRAIN_DIR` is incorrect.
+So double-check if the training continues from the latest step.

 ## Model export
 Trained models can be exported into a frozen graph, which includes all pre-processing steps and dependencies.
 This graph takes any image with values in the range `[0,1]` and computes the class scores.
 Please note that the training code generates a frozen graph as well.
 However, this graph does not include pre-processing and hence the correct input to this model depends on the architecture.

-The export is a two-step process of exporting the architecture as a graph definition file using `export_inference_graph_definition.py` and then fusing this architecture with the learned parameters into a frozen graph using `freeze_graph.py`.
-Both scripts are in the folder `CameraTraps/classification` and were adapted from the similarly named scripts provided by Tensorflow.
+The export is a two-step process of exporting the architecture as a graph definition file using `classification/export_inference_graph_definition.py` and then fusing this architecture with the learned parameters into a frozen graph using `classification/freeze_graph.py`.
+Both scripts were adapted from the similarly named scripts provided by Tensorflow.

 The scripts should be executed using `CameraTraps/classification/tf-slim` as the current working directory.
 The syntax of `export_inference_graph_definition.py`  is as follows: